 Actions which are considered to 'avoid' the hazard are generally planning tools which will help future-proof the district.
-These planning tools are generally low cost to implement and will help prevent putting assets and infrastructure in places which could be susceptible to hazards in the future, however they generally do not address the risk to existing infrastructure and assets.

-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary without requiring public investment.
-Development rights are separated from the land and can be transferred from one parcel over to land in an area where development is considered appropriate or is even desired.
-By purchasing development rights, a developer could increase the density of dwellings in their development; and land where the rights were transferred from would not be able to be developed any further.
+These planning tools are generally low cost to implement and will help prevent putting assets and infrastructure in places which could be susceptible to hazards in the future, however they generally do not addre the risk to existing infrastructure and assets.
+Opti Action Hazard Description Approximate Optimal Advantages/Positive Disadvantages/Limitations TAG commentary CAP commentary Opti on Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment /setting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding increase the density of dwellings in their development; and land where the rights were transferred from would not be able to be developed any further.